kjh311/allowance-app/Notes.md

 -a child's version of the app where they can hit 'complete' for each chore and a notification will be sent to the adult for review.
 Or it will turn a different color for review.
 -Set reaccuring allowance to auto add to the child's total, need to check how long it's been since a user logged in and update the weekly allowance by the number of saturdays since login.
 -Allow image uploads for kids and users?
--Weekly Allowance when creating if blank should be 0, not NaN

 TODOS
 -set reaccuring chores